-Pacifiers are sometimes needed for calming baby during these sessions.
+Pacifiers are sometimes very helpful for calming baby during these sessions.
 I encourage you to bring one just for your time in the studio, even if you choose not to give them to baby on a regular basis.
-Be assured that using a pacifier during a photo session will not cause feeding confusion.
 They can make all the difference as newborns cannot self-soothe.
 Remember that this is not a typical day for them and we may need that help.

 Relax and be Patient

 Stay relaxed!
 We work on your baby's time, and there is nothing that will happen that has not occurred in 10 years of newborn sessions.
 I am well-versed in working with every baby situation.

 Do NOT stress out about your session.
 Babies pick up on our stress.
 It is normal for the baby to take 5-10 minutes to settle into a pose.
 I only schedule one newborn per day, so we are not on time constraints with our newborn sessions.
 If on the off chance baby is having a bad day, I can tell this in the first 30-45 minutes of the session, and we would just reschedule for another day...no big deal.
 I don't encounter this situation very often (twice in ten years), but I want you to know we have a plan in place!

 Bring Baby in Something Easy to Remove

 Dress baby in something easy to get off that does not go over their head.